kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

 ## Research: Software Teams

 <aside>
-💬 **Who is on a product team?**
+💬 Who is on a product team?
 </aside>

-Take a look at the list of roles below in a software team.
-Find a role/position you don't know much about.
-Spend 5-10 minutes research and write down 1-2 sentences on what this person does in a team.
+Review the list below of roles one might find on a software development team.
+Pick at least one role you are unfamiliar with.
+Spend 5-10 minutes research and **write a 1-2 sentence explanation of what this person does in a team.**
   - Product manager
   - Product Owner
   - DevOps engineer